-Boat House - Any private structure on lakes or water courses, either temporary or permanent, with or without living quarters and having a roof and used for the shelter or enclosure of a boat or boats, and the equipment and supplies for such boat or boats.
-A Boat House, which is permitted only by virtue of the provisions of Section 3.8 4.10 (Boat House - GP) of this Ordinance, shall possess a Michigan Department of Environment Great Lakes & Energy (EGLE) Part 301: Inland Lakes and Streams Act and/or Part 303: Wetland Protection Act permit and shall not have living quarters or be used for any purpose other than that stated in this definition.
+Boat House - Any private structure on lakes or water courses, either temporary or permanent with or without living quarters and having a roof and used for the shelter or enclosure of a boat or boats, and the equipment and supplies for such boat or boats.

 Building - Any structure either temporary or permanent, having a roof and used or built for the shelter or enclosure of persons, or personal property of any kind.
-This shall include vehicles and include but not limited to mobile homes, tiny homes, and park model recreational vehicles/units, whether mounted or not on wheels and situated on private property and used for purposes of a building.
+This shall include but not limited to vehicles, mobile homes, tiny homes, and park model recreational vehicles, whether mounted or not on wheels and situated on private property and used for purposes of a building.

-Building, Principal - The main building on a lot in which the principal use exists or is serviced within a zoning district.
+Building, Principal - The main building on a lot in which the principal use exists or is serviced within a Zoning District.

 Campground - A parcel of land upon which five (5) or more campground sites are located, established or maintained for occupancy by recreational vehicles, tents, or other individual camping units by the general public as temporary living quarters for recreational purposes regardless of whether they are public or private or there are fees.
-Campgrounds are regulated by the Michigan Department of EGLE pursuant to the Michigan Public Health Code, P.A.
-368 of 1978, as a amended.
-Park model recreational vehicles/units are prohibited from campgrounds within Centerville Township.
+"Campgrounds" are also regulated by the State of Michigan.